ogbiyoyosky/darth-vadar/README.md

-# README #
+# STARWARS API

-This README would normally document whatever steps are necessary to get your application up and running.
+This application allows you to register, login and get film data and also comment on film data.

+### Setup using docker
+RUN `docker-compose up -d on the root directory of the project

 ### What is this repository for? ###